Al20vortex/battlesnake-dqn/README.md

 # battlesnake-dqn (WIP)

-This is my work in progress attempt at making a deep q-learning agent for the Battlesnake competition.
+This is my work in progress project making a deep q-learning agent for the Battlesnake competition.
 Currently the agent uses a simplified view of the world and ignores fruit, to try and survive.
 The agent currently can't compete with other agents, nor are there obstacles.

 Todo list:
 1. There's a memory leak currently preventing us from training too many iterations.